 |"You doing OK?"||"How are you feeling?"|

 |"Can I help you?"||"What can I do to help?"|

-When you repeat back what someone says, it:
+When we repeat back what someone says, it:

-- Communicates that you’re listening and that what they’re saying matters to you.
+- Communicates that we’re listening and that what they’re saying matters to us.

 - Allows them to hear what they said and reflect further, share more or clarify, if needed.

 |“That’s really interesting.”||“It sounds like your favorite part of the day was eating lunch with your friends.
 What did you enjoy about it?”|

 |“That’s not very nice.”||“I hear you saying you don’t like your math teacher.
 Is that right?”|